rrz-dev/FsrBoardFirmware/README.md

 Firmware for the RepRap FSR Board (http://www.repraptools.de) licensed under GPL v3 license (see LICENSE for more information).

 # Supported M-Codes
-* M111 - set debug level. *P0* to switch off, *P1* to set level 1.
+* M111 - set debug level.
+** *P0* to switch off
+** *P1* to set level 1.
 Level is active until next reset/poweroff.
+** *P3* to printout Sensordata on triggering.
+** *P6* to printout current sensor data.
+Aware!
+It's slow down the triggering.
+Do not use it during Z-Probing.
+** *P7* to printout current sensor data as differenz to shortAverage.
+Here you can see peeks and minimize them.
+It's slow down the triggering.
+Do not use it during Z-Probing.

 * M112 - print diagnostic sensor information
 * M115 - print firmware information
 * M119 - display endstop status